DiODeProject/MuMoT/docs/source/development.rst

 therefore note that any pushes to the master branch will invalidate any cached image for the tip of the master branch, which will increase mybinder.org startup times from seconds to ~15 mins.

-**Button**: A mybinder.org session for the User Manual as of the tip of the master branch can be started by following the link in the instructions for :ref:`getting started online <mybinder_usage>`.
+**Button**: A mybinder.org session for the User Manual as of the latest stable release of MuMoT can be started by following the link in the instructions for :ref:`getting started online <mybinder_usage>`.

 Branch, tag and version policy, inc. how to create a new release